Failing test in test_show_atom

 gem list --local builder *** LOCAL GEMS *** builder (2.1.2)

-#5 Updated by Eric Davis almost 8 years ago
+#5 Updated by Eric Davis about 8 years ago

 - Status changed from 7 to Resolved